About Banu Restaurant, South Kensington

 You can find another branch of Banu Persian restaurant in Warrington Crescent, Maida Vale, London

-Bilal Ahmed Mir•5 months ago
+Bilal Ahmed Mir•a year ago

 Absolutely terrible experience